Silver-Account/Conspicuity_Detection_in_Production/README.md

 All necessary code files and any additional information required to judge your project solution should be included in the repository.

 ### Project Presentation Deck:
-_Link a 5min. presentation recording or deck here._
+_Link a 5min. presentation recording or deck here._[Link](https://docs.google.com/presentation/d/1q8pCYlEHh_K1pViCNu-gykQnliTeeGgluzJkw55obzI/edit?usp=sharing)